A Network Watchtower for everyone

 Clear lines between shipped work and roadmap work.

-Vedetta is in active development.
+Vedetta is in public beta.
 These buckets are the honest version of the product state right now.

 Local monitoring that already stands on its own